Murtala Muhammed: Economic policy

 As head of state Murtala Muhammed inherited an immense amount of oil and petroleum resources and enormous but untapped natural gas reserves.
 But in 1975, Muhammed saw reduced revenue due to low levels of petroleum production; this meant that the military government lacked the projected funds to meet Nigeria's development plan for 1975.
 The decline in petroleum production in 1975 was due to a global fall in demand, high costs of spare parts and high labour costs.

 Assassination

 On 13 February 1976, General Muhammed set off for work along his usual route on George Street.
-Shortly after 8 a.m., his Mercedes Benz car traveled slowly in the infamous Lagos traffic near the Federal Secretariat at Ikoyi in Lagos and a group of soldiers (members of an abortive coup led by Dimka) emerged from an adjacent petrol station, ambushed the vehicle and assassinated Muhammed.
+Shortly after 8 a.m., his Mercedes-Benz car travelled slowly in the infamous Lagos traffic near the Federal Secretariat at Ikoyi in Lagos and a group of soldiers, members of an abortive coup led by Lt.
+Col. Bukar Suka Dimka, emerged from an adjacent petrol station, ambushed the vehicle and assassinated Muhammed.